LuckySikolia/FCC-FrontEnd/README.md

 #project eleven: Balance Sheet
 this project taught me how to use pseudo selectors, how to change different element states and other triggers.

+#project twelve: Cat Painting
+this project taught me how to master css positioning and responsive web layouts.More importantly the absolute positioning, Z-index property and transform property.